 The Paleolithic option shuns whole grains (or any grains for that matter).
 The Mediterranean option suggests that they should be eaten on a daily basis, while the Healthy Eating Plate suggests whole grains as the second biggest group on our plate.

 The Paleolithic option provides an evolutionary argument – our species surviving on a hunter-gatherer diet for thousands of years before switching to whole grain crops.
 On that note, I have yet to see an intervention or randomized clinical trial where they compared a Paleolithic eating option with an identical nutritional guideline where the only difference would be whole grains added on a daily basis, and the difference in health parameters would be measured.
 And I am not talking about comparisons of a Mediterranean to a Paleolithic diet but a Paleolithic + Paleolithic with whole grains.

 While I believe the Paleolithic option would be superior in the measure of blood markers and all health related parameters, my personal beliefs count for shit in the face of evidence – and this should hold true for anyone who talks about nutrition.

-Until then, I cannot, based in scientific research, recommend avoiding whole grains altogether.
-They give a good source of various micronutrients and are generally associated with a lower incidence in coronary heart disease, various types of cancers (colorectal, gastric and endometrial), and increases in insulin sensitivity.
+Until then, I cannot, based on scientific research, recommend avoiding whole grains altogether.
+They give a good source of various micronutrients and are generally associated with a lower incidence of coronary heart disease, various types of cancers (colorectal, gastric and endometrial), and increases in insulin sensitivity.

 However, it is also true that even the healthiest of whole grains can be trumped by vegetables when it comes to their micro- and macronutrient composition.